← Back

 }

-// This is a tough lottery game.
+// This is a tough game to win.
 Feel free to tweak the number range for testing.

 Console.WriteLine($"\nAnd the winning number is.... {winningNumber}!");